gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 collections, while  allowing each organization to extend or override the common terms using the [Vocabulary Editor](/archivist/vocabulary-editor/).

+The Common Vocabulary is a translation of the [Nomenclature](#nomenclature-40) vocabulary. into a simpler form.
+Learn about the [Common Vocabulary Translator](/developer/common-vocabulary-translator/).

 ## How it works

 The Common Vocabulary is more than just a set of common terms.
 It's a core feature of the